facebookarchive/Flicks/README.md

     > c++ -o flicks_test flicks_test.cpp -std=c++14; ./flicks_test

+## Motivating example
+A C++ file demonstrating a simplified version of the production case in which we first encountered this problem is provided.
+It shows first a failure case, and then a fixed example using flicks.
+It is implemented using plain integers for illustration purposes.

+    > c++ -o flicks_motivation flicks_motivation.cpp -std=c++14; ./flicks_motivation

 ## Makefile
 A makefile is provided that works on a Linux-y system or OSX, but not Windows.
 To use it: